tidyverse/tidyverse.org/content/blog/tidyselect-1-2-0/index.md

 These usage modes determine how verbose (and thus how annoying) the deprecation warnings are.

--   For **soft-deprecation**, indirect usage is always silent because we only want to alert people who are actually able to update code at this point.
+-   For **soft-deprecation**, indirect usage is always silent because we only want to alert people who are actually able to fix the problem.

-    Direct usage is one warning every 8 hours to avoid being too annoying during this transition period, so that you can continue to work with existing code, ignore the warnings, and update to the new patterns on your own time.
+    Direct usage only generates one warning every 8 hours to avoid being too annoying during this transition period, so that you can continue to work with existing code, ignore the warnings, and update to the new patterns on your own time.

--   For **deprecation**, it's now really time to update the code. and direct usage gives a warning every time so that deprecated features can no longer be ignored.
+-   For **deprecation**, it's now really time to update the code.
+Direct usage gives a warning every time so that deprecated features can no longer be ignored.

-    Indirect usage now also warns, but only one warning every 8 hours since indirect users are not in control of the code that uses the deprecated feature.
+    Indirect usage will now also warn, but only once every 8 hours since indirect users can't fix the problem themselves.
 The warning message automatically picks up the package URL where the usage was detected so that you can easily report the deprecation to the relevant maintainers.

-lifecycle warnings are set up to helpfully inform you about upcoming changes while being as discrete as possible.
+lifecycle warnings are set up to helpfully inform you about upcoming changes while being as discreet as possible.
 All of the features deprecated in tidyselect in this blog post are in the **soft-deprecation** stage, and will remain this way for at least one year.

 ## Supplying character vectors of column names outside of `all_of()` and `any_of()`

-To select columns from a character vector of names, you normally use [`all_of()`](https://tidyselect.r-lib.org/reference/all_of.html) or [`any_of()`](https://tidyselect.r-lib.org/reference/all_of.html).
+To specify a column selection using a character vector of names, you normally use [`all_of()`](https://tidyselect.r-lib.org/reference/all_of.html) or [`any_of()`](https://tidyselect.r-lib.org/reference/all_of.html).

 <div class="highlight">